grokify/ringcentral-swift/README.md

     pod 'PubNub', '~>4.0'
     end

+Save and close the Podfile.

-Go back into terminal (navigated to the project folder with 'Podfile') and type the following:
+Go back into terminal and type the following from within the project directory:

     $ pod update
     $ pod install